Local 2-separators: Graph-Decompositions

 \section{Graph-Decompositions}

 The purpose of this section is to define graph-decompositions and explain why they can be understood as a generalisation of tree-decompositions with the decomposition-tree replaced by a general graph.
+See also \cite{diestel2005graph}.

-First we need some preparation.
-Given a graph $G$, a graph $F$ and a family $\Fcal$ of subgraphs of $G$ that are isomorphic to $F$, the graph obtained from $G$ by \emph{identifying along} $\Fcal$ is the graph obtained from $G$ by identifying all elements of $\Fcal$.
+\begin{dfn} First we need some preparation.
+Given a graph $G$, a graph $F$ and a family $\Fcal$ of subgraph-embeddings of the graph $F$ in $G$, the graph obtained from $G$ by \emph{identifying along} $\Fcal$ is the graph obtained from $G$ by identifying all elements of $\Fcal$.
+In this paper, all embeddings of the graph $F$ will be vertex-disjoint, although we do not make this part of the definition.
 Formally, the vertex set of this new graph is the vertex set of $G$ modulo the equivalence relation generated by the relation where two vertices $v_1$ and $v_2$ are related if there are graphs $F_1,F_2\in \Fcal$ with $v_i\in F_i$ (for $i=1,2$) such that after applying the isomorphisms to $F$ the vertices $v_1$ and $v_2$ are equal to the same vertex of $F$.
-The edges of the identification-graph are the edges of $G$, where the endvertices are the equivalence classes of the original endvertices of $G$ -- with the following exception: if two vertices $v$ and $w$ in $F$ are joined by edge, then in the identification graph we keep only one copy of all the edges of $G$ between the clones of $v$ and $w$ in the graphs $F'\in \Fcal$.
+The edges of the quotient-graph are the edges of $G$, where the endvertices are the equivalence classes of the original endvertices of $G$ -- with the following exception: if two vertices $v$ and $w$ in $F$ are joined by edge, then in the quotient-graph we keep only one copy of all the edges of $G$ between the copies of $v$ and $w$ in the graphs $F'\in \Fcal$.
 This completes the definition of gluing.
-Examples of gluing are given in \autoref{fig:gluing1} and \autoref{fig:gluing2}.
+Examples of gluing are given in \autoref{fig:gluing1} and \autoref{fig:gluing2}. \end{dfn}

 \begin{rem} Even if the graph $G$ has no loops or parallel edges, graphs obtained from $G$ by identifying along a family may have loops or parallel edges, see \autoref{fig:gluing2}. \end{rem}